 An experienced immigration attorney can help you file an alien-entrepreneur petition.

 Luis F. Hess, PLLC is located in Shenandoah, Texas, just north of The Woodlands.
-Immigration attorney Luis F. Hess represents a wide range of clients in business-related immigration issues including aiding local business owners in sponsoring foreign workers and helping alien workers adjust their immigration status.
+Our EB5 visa attorneys in The Woodlands represent a wide range of clients in business-related immigration issues including aiding local business owners in sponsoring foreign workers and helping alien workers adjust their immigration status.

 The immigration process can be an exceedingly long endeavor.
 It is imperative that, if you want to have valid LPR status, you contact an experienced immigration attorney.
 Contact us to find out more about the requirements of the EB-5 Immigrant Investor Visa and other alternatives such as the EB-1C inter-corporate green card option.